cazala/decentraland-redux-chess-app/README.md

 })
 ```

-And let's add a reducer to handle those actions
+And let's add a reducer to handle those actions:

 ```js
 // src/modules/match/reducer.js